Cho202/aptos-core/developer-docs-site/docs/help/aptos-style.md

 ## Hold contributions to high standards

 All doc updates should be thorough and tested.
 This includes external contributions from the community.
+No exceptions.

 So when reviewing changes, do not merge them in unless all feedback has been addressed.